 I have to be honest with you as I'm not an expert cyclist.
-But I have ridden from Land’s End to John O’Groats on 2 occasions (20 years apart).
+But I have ridden from Land’s End to John O’Groats on two occasions (20 years apart).

-The first attempt was undertaken with little planning, resulting in a thirteen day adventure across Britain with two friends, Alan and Nick.
+The first attempt was undertaken with little planning, resulting in a thirteen day wayward adventure across Britain, with two friends, Alan and Nick.

-The journey became the catalyst that helped change my life for the better and also shaped Alan's future in a way he never envisaged when we set off one summers day from Land’s End.
+The journey helped change my life for the better and also shaped Alan's future in a way he never envisaged!

-Since its publication, the positive feedback from numerous readers has been heart-warming and I am currently writing an account of the second trip, which occurred many years later.
+Since its publication, the positive feedback from numerous readers has been heart-warming.

 I never noticed the first cloud, or the second, but the third was hard to ignore.
 Just how they had eluded us was something of a mystery.
 I stopped pedalling, and for the first time in an hour, looked up from the road to study the sky.
 The hazy blue that we had cycled beneath all morning was being displaced by a band of pale clouds sweeping down from the north.
 With each mile that we travelled, they gathered strength and loomed ominously on the horizon, turning dark and moody as the border approached.